tejoakk/GameOfLife/README.md

 3. Any live cell with more than three live neighbours dies, as if by overcrowding.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+### Pattern
+Following the Glider pattern placed in a middle of sized of 25 X 25

 ## Local Development